Skip to main content

 This understanding sits comfortably alongside the doctrine’s framing of the ‘profession of arms.’
 Military professionalism has traditionally been understood as a combination of expert knowledge and collective identity grounded in social responsibility, anchored in the unique authority to apply lethal force under democratic control.
 Modern operations in multicultural settings have added new layers of complexity and tested those ideals.
 The ADF’s doctrine sits squarely in that conversation.
 It argues that true professionalism includes not only technical mastery but also ethical accountability and cultural literacy.
 A military professional, in this view, acts with ‘moral authority’, showing respect for their own humanity, that of adversaries, and that of civilians caught in conflict.
 “When we are culturally prepared for our interactions with affected populations and plan for the effects of war on them,” the doctrine states, “we increase our moral authority”.4 Without that moral grounding, even technical brilliance and human endurance risk ethical drift.

-Chapter 2 of the doctrine lays out five key features of culture that make it both powerful and open to change: it is learned, shared, interconnected, expressed, and dynamic.
+Chapter 2 of the doctrine lays out five key features of culture that make it both powerful and surprisingly malleable: it is learned, shared, interconnected, expressed, and dynamic.
 Culture is learned through teaching, imitation, and shared experience, which lets people function in all sorts of different contexts.
 It is shared in that it gives cohesion and predictability to collective behaviour, something vital in military teams where coordination can literally save lives.
 It is interconnected because a change in one part ripples through the rest, so you need to understand the whole picture as much as is possible.
-It is expressed through all the visible forms we recognise: uniforms, rituals, slang, symbols and stories shared across units, ships and squadrons that show what people value and expect from one another.
+It is expressed through all the visible forms we recognise: uniforms, rituals, slang, symbols, and stories that carry the values.
 And it is dynamic, always evolving through interaction, a point illustrated in the doctrine through a vignette drawn from Royal Australian Air Force operations over Syria in 2015–2016, where alliances and identities shifted rapidly as coalition partners, regional actors and adversaries operated in the same airspace while pursuing different strategic objectives.5

 These five features work together through the dynamics of agency and power within existing structures.
 Agency simply means the intentional choices people make to shape culture.
 Power is the way influence gets used, sometimes openly and sometimes more quietly.
 Structure is the stable patterns that give us predictability and continuity.
 Together they form the foundation for what the doctrine calls cultural intelligence – the ability to turn cultural awareness into real, practical action.

 A powerful illustration of this can be seen in the ADF’s leadership of the International Force East Timor (INTERFET) in 1999–2000.
-In a volatile environment following the 1999 United Nations–supervised independence referendum in East Timor, Australian forces combined military effectiveness with genuine cultural sensitivity and restraint.
+In a volatile environment following the independence referendum, Australian forces combined military effectiveness with genuine cultural sensitivity and restraint.
 By engaging respectfully with local leaders and the Catholic Church, prioritising civilian protection, and demonstrating care for the East Timorese people, the ADF built trust and legitimacy.
 This approach not only helped restore peace but also enhanced the force’s moral authority in the eyes of both the local population and the international community.6

 A naval example illustrates similar dynamics in the maritime domain.
 During the stabilisation of Timor-Leste after the 1999 independence referendum, Royal Australian Navy ships operating in the Timor Sea supported the INTERFET mission by securing sea lines of communication, transporting personnel and supplies, and assisting with humanitarian tasks.
 These operations took place in a politically sensitive environment involving displaced civilians, regional partners and local authorities.
 Boarding vessels, coordinating relief activities and managing maritime traffic required more than technical seamanship.
 Sailors also had to understand the political tensions and community relationships shaping events on shore.
 In practice this meant reading situations carefully, communicating respectfully with a wide range of actors and exercising judgement in ambiguous circumstances.
 Cultural awareness in these encounters helped naval personnel manage interactions calmly while reinforcing the legitimacy of the wider mission.